cpske/ISP/django/messages-framework.md

 * [Django Messages Framework][messages-framework]
 * [Django Tips: Using the messages framework][django-tips-messages] (first part is same as the Django Messages docs)
 * [Working with forms][django-forms] in the Django docs
+* Other web frameworks also have "messages".
+In Play!
+Framework they are called *flash messages*.

 [django-tips-messages]: https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html, "Django Tips 14 Using the Messages Framework"
 [django-forms]: https://docs.djangoproject.com/en/2.2/topics/forms/, "Working with forms"